MohammadRezaGholamizadeh/NetCalendar/README.md

 | -------- | ------- | ------------------------- |
 | `jalaliDateTime` | `JalaliDateTime` | ** **Required.**                      |

-With This Method We Can Convert Jalali Date To Gregorian Date With High Accuracy.

 * ConvertJalaliToGregorian(year, month, day)

 | Parameter | Type     | Description                |